Shoulder Pain in Senior Project Managers from Desk and Client Work

 3. What Are the Common Symptoms?

-• Imaging tests such as X-rays or MRI scans to evaluate cartilage wear and joint degeneration.
+• Imaging such as X-rays or MRI scans to evaluate cartilage health and joint damage.

-The Pain Relief Clinic offers affordable MRI scans under $1000 and $50 consultations for early, accurate diagnosis.
+The Pain Relief Clinic offers affordable MRI scans under $1000 and $50 consultations for early assessment.

-5. Can Shoulder Arthritis Be Treated Without Surgery?
+5. Can Arthritis Be Managed Without Surgery While Maintaining Work Performance?

 1. General Practitioner or Rheumatology Clinic